 Preparing for an appointment

-People with frontotemporal dementia often don't recognize that they have a problem.
-In many cases, family members are the ones who notice the symptoms and arrange for a doctor's appointment.
+People with frontotemporal dementia often don't recognize that they have symptoms.
+Family members usually notice changes and arrange for an appointment with a healthcare professional.

 What you can do

-Because you may not be aware of all your signs and symptoms, it's a good idea to take a family member or close friend along with you to your doctor's appointment.
-You may also want to take a written list that includes:
+You may not be aware of all your symptoms, so it's a good idea to take a family member or close friend along with you to your appointment.
+You also may want to take a written list that includes:

-- Information about medical conditions you've had in the past
+- Medical conditions you've had in the past.

-- Information about medical conditions of your parents or siblings
+- The medical conditions of your parents or siblings.

 What to expect from your doctor

-In addition to a physical exam, your doctor may check your neurological health by testing things such as your balance, muscle tone and strength.
-Your doctor might also conduct a brief mental status evaluation to check your memory and thinking skills.
+In addition to a physical exam, your healthcare professional checks your neurological health.
+This is done by testing things such as your balance, muscle tone and strength.
+You also may have a brief mental status evaluation to check your memory and thinking skills.